NY Rep. Chris Collins indicted on insider trading charges

 Breaking News Emails

-Chris Collins, a Republican congressman from upstate New York, surrendered to the FBI on Wednesday morning on securities fraud-related charges, prosecutors said.
+Chris Collins, a Republican congressman from upstate New York, surrendered to the FBI on Wednesday morning after federal prosecutors alleged he used his position at a biotech firm to help his family make illicit stock trades — and avoid more than $768,000 in losses.

 Collins, 68, faces insider trading charges along with his son, Cameron Collins, and Stephen Zarsky, the father of Cameron Collins' fiancée, according to the U.S. Attorney's Office in the Southern District of New York.

-The case is related to Innate Immunotherapeutics, an Australian biotech company, on which the elder Collins served on the board.
+The case is related to Innate Immunotherapeutics, an Australian pharmaceutical company, on which the elder Collins served on the board.
+He also is one of the firm's biggest shareholders, owning nearly 17 percent of the stock, which is traded on the Australian Securities Exchange and in the United States on the over-the-counter market.

+The advocacy group Public Citizen first filed a request in January 2017 for the Office of Congressional Ethics and the Securities and Exchange Commission to investigate Collins' stock dealings.
+The group said it was concerned he had purchased millions of shares of Innate in 2016 while also sponsoring legislation that could benefit the firm.

+Last fall, the House Ethics Committee announced they would review Collins' activities.

-Collins, one of Donald Trump's early supporters in his bid for president, is expected to appear in federal court later Wednesday in Manhattan.
+Collins is expected to appear in federal court later Wednesday in Manhattan.
+He was the first congressman to endorse Donald Trump for president.

 The three-term incumbent represents New York's 27th Congressional District, which includes suburbs of Buffalo and Rochester, and is up for re-election in November.
 He has raised more than $1.34 million in his campaign war chest, according to the latest Federal Election Commission filing.